ibm-ecosystem-engineering/Watson-NLP/MLOps/custom-model-k8s/Entity-README.md

 In this tutorial you will take a Watson NLP model that you have trained in Watson Studio and serve it on a Kubernetes or OpenShift cluster.
 The model will be packaged as a container image using the [model builder](https://github.com/IBM/ibm-watson-embed-model-builder).
 The container images can be used in the same way as the pretrained Watson NLP models, i.e. specified as init containers of Watson NLP Runtime Pods.

-To complete this tutorial, you need to have first completed the [Consumer Complaints Classification](https://techzone.ibm.com/collection/watson-nlp-text-classification#tab-1) tutorial, which includes steps on training a custom ensemble model and saving it to the Cloud Object Storage (COS) bucket associated with the project.
+To complete this tutorial, you need to have first completed the [Entity Extraction Model](https://github.com/ibm-build-lab/Watson-NLP/blob/main/ML/Entity-Extraction-Labeled/Train%20Entity%20Extraction%20Model.ipynb) notebook, which includes steps on training a Entity Extraction Modeland saving it to the Cloud Object Storage (COS) bucket associated with the project.

 ## Reference Architecture